poelzi/ulatencyd/Adjusting-default-scheduler.md

   label matches.
 * `check(proc)` is a function that will be called with the process.
 If it returns `true`, the rule matches.
 * `param` are the default parameters that will be used for this cgroup.
-They represent the cgroups subsystem values set for the subsystems mounted. `cm` for example mounts the cpu, cpuset and memory subsystem. `cpu.shares` represent the amount of of cpu power this group will get.
+They represent the cgroups subsystem values set for the subsystems mounted. `cm` for example mounts the cpu, cpuset and memory subsystem.
+Names starting with "?" will be silently ignored on writing errors. `cpu.shares` represent the amount of of cpu power this group will get.
 For values see the cgroups documentation below.
 * `adjust(cgroup, proc)` is a function that is called with the cgroup and proc object.
 It can adjust the cgroup parameter for better fitting.
 Important: this function is called everytime a process runs through.
 * `adjust_new(cgroup, proc)` this function is only called once a new cgroup is created.
 When a cgroup does not have any